MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

 >Applies to: Windows Server 2022, Azure Stack HCI, version 20H2; Windows Server 2019, Windows Server 2016, Windows Server 2012, Windows Server 2012 R2

-Cluster Shared Volumes (CSV) enable multiple nodes in a failover cluster to simultaneously have read-write access to the same LUN (disk) that is provisioned as an NTFS volume.
-(In Windows Server 2012 R2, the disk can be provisioned as NTFS or Resilient File System (ReFS).)
+Cluster Shared Volumes (CSV) enable multiple nodes in a Windows Server failover cluster or Azure Stack HCI to simultaneously have read-write access to the same LUN (disk) that is provisioned as an NTFS volume.
+The disk can be provisioned as Resilient File System (ReFS); however, the CSV drive will be in redirected mode meaning write access will be sent to the coordinator node.
+For more information, see [About I/O synchronization and I/O redirection in CSV communication](#about-io-synchronization-and-io-redirection-in-csv-communication) later in this document.
 With CSV, clustered roles can fail over quickly from one node to another node without requiring a change in drive ownership, or dismounting and remounting a volume.
 CSV also help simplify the management of a potentially large number of LUNs in a failover cluster.

-CSV provide a general-purpose, clustered file system, which is layered above NTFS (or ReFS in Windows Server 2012 R2).
+CSV provides a general-purpose, clustered file system which is layered above NTFS or ReFS.
 CSV applications include:

-- Clustered virtual hard disk (VHD) files for clustered Hyper-V virtual machines
+- Clustered virtual hard disk (VHD/VHDX) files for clustered Hyper-V virtual machines
 - Scale-out file shares to store application data for the Scale-Out File Server clustered role.
 Examples of the application data for this role include Hyper-V virtual machine files and Microsoft SQL Server data.
-(Be aware that ReFS is not supported for a Scale-Out File Server.)
+Be aware that ReFS is not supported for a Scale-Out File Server in Windows Server 2012 R2 and below.
 For more information about Scale-Out File Server, see [Scale-Out File Server for Application Data](sofs-overview.md).
+- Microsoft SQL Server 2014 (or higher) Failover Cluster Instance (FCI).
+Microsoft SQL Server clustered workload in SQL Server 2012 and earlier versions of SQL Server do not support the use of CSV.
+- Windows Server 2019 or higher Microsoft Distributed Transaction Control (MSDTC)

 > [!NOTE]
 > CSVs don't support the Microsoft SQL Server clustered workload in SQL Server 2012 and earlier versions of SQL Server.